mathworks/bloombergHypermedia/README.md

 ## Description

 This interface allows users to access the Bloomberg Hypermedia directly from MATLAB.
-Quantative analysts and asset managers can use the available historical and current market data to make investment decisions related to risk and return optimization.
+Quantitative analysts and asset managers can use the available historical and current market data to make investment decisions related to risk and return optimization.

 ## System Requirements